bibinvasudev/maritime/README.md

 2. Providing the luxury of an online maintenance
 3. disruption forecasting

-NOTE- The end goal is to use data analytics to catch faults before they happen and the demand forecasting.
+Note- The end goal is to use data analytics to catch faults before they happen and the  demand forecasting

 Detail-